Stopping the unconstitutional dismantling of the federal government

 This is not a power that belongs to the President.
 It belongs to Congress.

 When presidents have wanted to restructure the government by reorganizing both between and within federal agencies, they have obtained Congressional authorization to do so.
-President Trump does not have authority to restructure the government, nor has he asked Congress to grant it to him.
+President Trump does not have the authority to restructure the government, nor has he asked Congress to grant it to him.

 The lawsuit seeks to: